BigWorldSetup/BigWorldSetup/README.md

 3. Disable your antivirus (only while you are installing - don't forget to re-enable it after!)
 4. Disable User Account Control (if you don't do this, the automated installation can get stuck!)
 5. Execute "BWS.vbs"

-6. Optional: use "BWS-NoAutoUpdate.vbs", this will skip the auto-update feature, use only when you modify BWS files or preforming some tests
+*Optional: "BWS-NoAutoUpdate.vbs", this will skip the auto-update feature, use only when you modify BWS files or testing*

 Community support: [SHSForums](<http://www.shsforums.net/topic/56670-big-world-setup-an-attempt-to-update-the-program>), [Beamdog](<https://forums.beamdog.com/discussion/44476/tool-big-world-setup-bws-mod-manager-for-baldurs-gate-enhanced-edition-trilogy-for-windows/p1>)